open-contracting/kingfisher-summarize/docs/database.rst

 If the ``release_type`` is "record", then the record's ``compiledRelease`` field is used to generate summaries.
 If the ``release_type`` is "embedded_release", then the record's ``releases`` array is used to generate summaries.

-Foreign key relationships exist on all `tables <https://www.postgresql.org/docs/current/sql-createtable.html>`__ (but not `views <https://www.postgresql.org/docs/current/sql-createview.html>`__) within a schema, as shown in the Entity Relationship Diagram below (click on the image and zoom in to read more easily).
+Foreign key relationships exist on all `tables <https://www.postgresql.org/docs/current/sql-createtable.html>`__ (but not `views <https://www.postgresql.org/docs/current/sql-createview.html>`__) within a schema, as shown in the Entity Relationship Diagram (click on the image and zoom in to read more easily).

 .. image:: _static/erd.png
    :target: _static/erd.png